ukarroum/ykarroum-blog/blog/_posts/2022-05-30-true-cost-list.md

 title: 'The true cost of linked lists'
 ---

 Linked lists are often overused in introductory algorithmics courses, due to a heavy focus on theorical complexities.
-Unfortunatly in practice, computers are complex beasts.
-They don't execute instructions sequentialy [^1] with the same cost [^2].
-This mean that a data structures with faster theorical complexities does not necessary translate to a more efficient data structure in practice.
+Unfortunatly, in practice, computers are complex beasts.
+They don't execute instructions sequentially [^1] with the same cost [^2].
+This means that a data structure with faster theorical complexities does not necessarily translate to a more efficient data structure in practice.

-In this article we'll illutrate this by comparing the real performances of linked lists versus a contigous vector, and we'll show that even for some use cases where the list seem to be favored the vector is still a better choice.
-Of course this doesn't mean you should never use a linked list, but that you should be aware of its practical limitations and more informed when making the decision to use it or not.
+In this article I'll illutrate this by comparing the real performances of linked lists versus a contiguous vector, and I'll show that even in some use cases where the list seems to be favored the vector is still a better choice.
+Of course, this doesn't mean you should never use a linked list, but that you should be aware of its practical limitations and more informed when making the decision to use it or not.

-Altough linked list are not specific to a particluar language, the following article we'll focus on C++ STL's list vs C++ STL's vector.
+Although linked lists are not specific to a particular language, the following article we'll focus on C++ STL's `list` vs. C++ STL's `vector`.

-All the examples and measurements are run on the following platform:
+All the examples and measurements were ran on the following platform:

+* Ubuntu 20.04 (Linux 5.13.0-44-generic).
 * Intel(R) Core(TM) i5-9300H CPU @ 2.40GHz
+* C++ 14
-* C++14
+* Clang 12
-* clang version 12.0.0-3ubuntu1~20.04.5

-TLDR;

-Linked lists rely havilly on comminucating with DRAM, in pseudo-random fashion (that the hardware prefetcher struggle to predict), memorry latency is slow this trasnaltes to a slower structure overall.
+We'll also use _google's benchmark_ [^5] to make the measurements.

 Finding (the last) element
 --------------------------

-Let's start with a simple scenario, we want to find an element in our data structure.
-We'll focus on the worst case when the element is at the end of the containers.
+Let's start with a simple scenario: Finding an element in our data structure.
+We'll focus on the worst case, when the element is at the end of the container.

 The theorical complexities are:

 * For list: O(n)
 * For vector: O(n)

-You may then expect the measurement to give us a similar value.
+You may expect the measurement to give us a similar value.

 We'll measure using the following code: